ipfs/ipfs-docs/docs/how-to/companion-developer-notes.md

 description: Developer notes for IPFS Companion, including building and running from source in Firefox, Chromium, and Android.
 ---

-# Developer notes for IPFS Companion
+# IPFS Companion developer notes

 If you're looking to develop on IPFS Companion, you'll want to build from source.
 See the details below